chahalltek/eat-platform/docs/db-safety.md

 - Prisma commands that can drop or reset data are blocked (`migrate dev`, `migrate reset`, `db push`, `db execute`, or any command using `--force`/`--accept-data-loss`).
 - Deployment fails if any migration SQL contains destructive statements such as `DROP TABLE`, `DROP COLUMN`, `ALTER TABLE ...
 DROP`, or `TRUNCATE TABLE`.
+- Deployment fails when the target database has pending Prisma migrations.
+In non-production environments, the guard logs the migration status summary so drift can be fixed before promote/deploy.

 ## Usage